kununu/data-fixtures/README.md

 Currently, this package supports the following types of fixtures:

-- *[Doctrine DBAL Connection Fixtures](/docs/FixtureTypes/doctrine-dbal-connection-fixtures.md)* which relies on [Doctrine DBAL](https://github.com/doctrine/dbal) by using it's [Connection](https://github.com/doctrine/dbal/blob/master/lib/Doctrine/DBAL/Connection.php) implementation
+- *[Doctrine DBAL Connection Fixtures](/docs/FixtureTypes/doctrine-dbal-connection-fixtures.md)* which relies on [Doctrine DBAL](https://github.com/doctrine/dbal) by using the [Connection](https://github.com/doctrine/dbal/blob/master/lib/Doctrine/DBAL/Connection.php) implementation
 - *[Cache Pool Fixtures](/docs/FixtureTypes/cache-pool-fixtures.md)* which relies on implementations of the [PSR-6](https://github.com/php-fig/cache) standard
 - *[Elasticsearch Fixtures](/docs/FixtureTypes/elasticsearch.md)* which relies on the [Elasticsearch-PHP client](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html)
 - *[Symfony Http Client Fixtures](/docs/FixtureTypes/symfony-http-client.md)* which relies on the [Symfony Http Client](https://github.com/symfony/http-client) and [Symfony Http Foundation](https://github.com/symfony/http-foundation).

+Also check [Directory Loader](/docs/FixtureTypes/directory-loader.md) to check how to load fixtures from files in a directory.

-If you are interested in knowing more about the concepts of the package or you need to create a new fixture type check out [How to create a new Fixture Type](/docs/how-to-create-new-fixture-type.md).
+If you are interested in knowing more about the concepts of the package, or you need to create a new fixture type check out [How to create a new Fixture Type](/docs/how-to-create-new-fixture-type.md).

 --------------------------
 ## Install